 Abide in Christ, then fruit will come.
 Without abiding in Christ, we cannot truly know the heart of the King whose Kingdom we represent.
 Without abiding, we cannot rightly display the great love which He has for others.

 May we set our hearts on knowing Jesus.
-Let ourwant for results or the desire to prove we are doing enough no longer hinder.
+We do not want to be hindered by our desire for results or to prove we are doing enough.
 May it be that we come to the place of knowing we are loved by God and rest in this truth.

 As we love and obey the Father’s leadership, we can trust Him with the results.
 Let us choose to take Jesus at His Word, which He still proclaims to us today: